waitbutmetho/Angular2BasicsCodeReview/README.md

 ## Description

+_This web app is designed so that one can add a meal with name details and calories.
+Views only names of meals in list.
+One can also filter the list to see based on calorie amount.
+When click on name in list edit form appears for easy viewing of details and calories along with easy editing._

 _This web app is designed for practice and also to meet objectives of code review._

 _The goal of this project is for practice and also to meet objectives of code review._